Visiting an island usually sounds like a dream holiday.

 I have not been there in 10 years but according to my friends who went recently it has not changed much and it has lots of deserted areas.

-Impressive moon style landscapes in the inside, white sandy beaches at the extreme north and south, magnificent sand dunes, crystal clear waters… It almost feels like the Caribbean!
+Impressive moon-style landscapes on the inside, white sandy beaches at the extreme north and south, magnificent sand dunes, crystal clear waters… It almost feels like the Caribbean!
 And that is exactly what I am looking for to recharge batteries!

 That was definitely my favourite spot of last year!